h2magic-axious/GeometryPy/README.md

 # GeometryPy

 **GeometryPy** is a math library for compute analytic geometry problem.

-This library isn't depends on another three-party library such as Sympy or numpy.
+This library isn't depending on another third-party library such as Sympy or Numpy .

 # Simple Example